sealink/sensitive_data_filter/README.md

 A list of whitelisting patterns can be passed to `config.whitelist`.
 Any sensitive data match which also matches any of these patterns will be ignored.

+A list of whitelisting patterns can be passed to `config.whitelist_key`.
+When scanning and matching hashes, any value whose key matches any of these patterns will be ignored.

 #### Parameter Parsing